 I am a meticulous, challenging, but also warm and encouraging mentor.
-Creating a supportive environment is equally important to me, where someone may have the freedom to explore new concepts, take risks, try new techniques, ask questions, and, ultimately, form their own opinions to find out what their path with music may be.
+Creating a supportive environment is important to me, where students have the freedom to explore new concepts, take risks, try new techniques, ask questions, and, ultimately, form their own opinions to find out what their path with music may be.

 Working with Andrea Casarrubios